kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 Some notes...

 This post should *not* be looked as my stating that "WordPress is bad."
-WordPress is awesome and I will continue to use it, but was it not the way to go in order to meet the RequireJS-related goal I set for myself with this redesign.
-[I discuss this at great length in my site redesign post](/site-redesign-2013/#jekyll "Read about why kaidez.com switched from WordPress to Jekyll").
+WordPress is awesome and I will continue to use it, but it was not the way to go in order to meet the RequireJS-related goal I set for myself with this redesign.
+I discuss this at great length in [my site redesign post](/site-redesign-2013/#jekyll "Read about why kaidez.com switched from WordPress to Jekyll").

-When started working on the redesign, I was working with WordPress version 3.5.2.
+When I started working on the redesign, I was working with WordPress version 3.5.2.
 I then left for Jekyll and since that time, WordPress has released versions 3.6 and 3.7, the latter being released about ten days before this post's publish date.

-TwentyTwelve was the default theme for 3.5.2 and it was what my child theme was based upon.
-Both 3.6 and 3.7 use TwentyThirteen as its default theme, and each loads JavaScript onto a WP site differently than previous versions.
+TwentyTwelve was the default theme for 3.5.2 and was what my child theme was based upon.
+Both 3.6 and 3.7 use TwentyThirteen as its default theme, which loads JavaScript onto a WP site differently from TwentyTwelve and previous themes.

 I did test some RequireJS things in 3.6/TwentyThirteen and did no testing in version 3.7/TwentyThirteen as 3.7 was just released.
 So my point of view is using RequireJS stuff in a 3.5.2/TwentyTwelve setup, but what really matters here is how WordPress pre-installs JS libraries and plugins before the themes actually use them.
 That, I have tested across versions and themes and all is the same.